NZR H Class H199 Mount Cenis

 NZR H199 Mount Cenis is a preserved NZR H class 0-4-2T steam locomotive.
 It is the only surviving rack locomotive in New Zealand and the only surviving steam locomotive to use the fell rack system in the world.
-The locomotive is preserved at the Fell Engine Museum in Featherston.
+The locomotive is preserved at the Fell Engine Museum in Featherston in the Wellington Region of New Zealand.

 History and service

-H199 was built in 1875 as the first of four Avonside built locomotives made for the at the time under construction Rimutaka Incline.
-H199 along with the other three were designated as the H class and introduced to the line in 1877 due to construction delays and issues and were later joined by two Neilson built locomotives in 1886.
-All members of the H class were named after mountains, with H199 being Mount Cenis after the mountain that had the first fell rack railway.
+H199 was built in 1875 as the first of four Avonside-built locomotives made for the at the time under construction Rimutaka Incline.
+H199 and the other three were designated as the H class and introduced to the line in 1877 due to construction delays and issues and were later joined by two Neilson-built locomotives in 1886.
+All members of the H class were named after mountains, with H199 being Mount Cenis after the mountain that had the first fell rack railway although being spelt with a slightly anglofied version rather than the more used spelling Mont Cenis.
 After the opening of the Rimutaka Tunnel in 1955 H199, along with the five other members of the H class was withdrawn and retired in 1956 after the closure of the Rimutaka Incline.